mariusavram91/restaurants_api/README.md

     GET /restaurants/?sort=true
 ```

 Add a restaurant to the list of known restaurants.
+Names are unique and a
+message will be returned if there is duplication.
 ```
     POST /restaurants/
     {'name': 'Burger1'}